TABC Code and Rules

 Texas Alcoholic Beverage Code

-You can view the Code in the first link below by choosing "Alcoholic Beverage Code" in the Select Code dropdown menu.
-Then you can filter by chapter and section.
+The Code is published online by the Texas Legislative Council.
+Look up and view specific provisions by clicking the link below and choosing "Alcoholic Beverage Code" in the Code dropdown menu.
+You can then filter by chapter and section.

 TABC Administrative Rules